Developer-DUCS/TheDruryMirrorApp/README.md

 5. Run `npm run android` in the terminal.
 6. When prompted, type `a` in the terminal to open the android app.

+## Run on Simulator for iPhone (Mac)
+1. Open the phone in *Simulator*.
+2. When the phone is started, open the terminal and make sure you are in the working directory of the project.
+3. Run `npm run ios` in the terminal.
+4. Restart the *Expo Go* app in the emulator and click the project file.
+5. Press `i` in the terminal window to open the app.

+## Stop the Server
+Type `ctrl C` in the terminal to stop.

 ## Trouble Shooting